ttntm/ttntm/src/blog/18-serverless-recipes-app.md

 **Update Aug.
 29th 2021**:

-The app this article is based on has been rewritten from scratch - the current source code can be found at {% ext "GitHub", "https://github.com/ttntm/recept0r-ts/" %}
+The app this article is based on has been rewritten from scratch - the current source code can be found at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r" %}